fenago/ansible-course/md/Lab_3.md

     the [192.168.81.142] IP address, on port [3333].
--   The [target2.example.com] host should be connected to on port [3333] also, but this time using the [danieloh] user rather than the account running the Ansible command.
+-   The [target2.example.com] host should be connected to on port [3333] also, but this time using the [fenago] user rather than the account running the Ansible command.
 -   The [target3.example.com] host should be connected to using the [192.168.81.143] IP address, on port [5555].